Mark Oakley

 Mark David Oakley (born 28 September 1968) is a British Church of England priest.
-He is Dean of St John's College, Cambridge, and a former residentiary canon of St Paul's Cathedral (London).
+He is Dean of Southwark and formerly Dean of St John's College, Cambridge.

 Early life

 Oakley was born on 28 September 1968 in Shrewsbury and was educated at Shrewsbury School, where he was awarded a Rank Foundation Leadership Award, and King's College London, before going to St Stephen's House, Oxford, where he studied for ordination in the Church of England.
-He was ordained a deacon (1993) and a priest (1994) by David Hope.